Joe Burrow Player Prop Bets for NFL Week 14 | Cincinnati vs. San Francisco 12/12/2021

 Recent Performances

-- Burrow put together a 300-yard performance against the Chargers last week, completing 60.0% of his passes and throwing for one touchdown with two interceptions.
+- Burrow put together a 300-yard performance against the Chargers last week, completing 60.0% of his pass attempts and throwing for one touchdown with two interceptions.

-- He also added six yards on one carry, averaging six yards per carry while rushing for one touchdown.
+- Burrow tacked on six yards on one carry, averaging six yards per carry while rushing for one touchdown.

-- Burrow has thrown for 638 yards while completing 68.8% of his passes (64-of-93), with three touchdowns and three interceptions over his last three outings (212.7 per game).
+- Burrow has thrown for 638 passing yards over his last three games (212.7 per game) and has a 68.8% completion percentage (64-of-93), throwing three touchdown passes with three interceptions.

-- He has added 25 rushing yards (8.3 ypg) on five carries while scoring two touchdowns on the ground.
+- He's also rushed five times for 25 yards and two touchdowns, averaging 8.3 yards per game.

 Burrow's Cincinnati Teammates